j-gottlieb/tic-tac-toe-client/README.md

   ui.
 Once those were completed, I began building my game logic with actual code to make sure it worked.

-  From there, I connected the ui to the game logic, through a collection of event handlers.
+  From there, I connected the ui to the game logic through a series of event handlers.
 Then placed corresponding ajax requests to update the api in real time.

   Throughout this process, I used console.log and alert to help me track down and fix bugs.

+  I found the hardest part of the process to be imagining my way through every possible combination of actions a user might take and making sure the ui accurately displayed objects at the correct time and in the correct way.
+  Classmate feedback was crutial to squash all the bugs.

   User Stories:
-    As a user, I want to play tic-tac-toe against a friend I want the game to store my wins and losses
+    As a user, I want to play tic-tac-toe against a friend on one device.
+    I want the game to store my wins and losses
     I want to sign up
     I want to sign in
     I want to change my password
     I want to sign out
-    I want to see my wins and losses
+    I want to see how many games I've played.